FrankYang-17/FrankYang-17.github.io/_pages/about.md

 ---

 # 👨‍🎓 About Me
 I am a second-year Ph.D. student at Peking University, advised by Prof. Xuejun Yang and Prof. Wenjing Yang.
 I earned my B.S. degree at China University of Geosciences in 2023.
-Prior to this, I served in the People's Liberation Army of China from 2017 to 2019.

 My primary research interest focus on **Foundation Models for Multimodal Learning**.
 I am also interested in **Causal Inference** and **Reinforcement Learning**.

-Currently I am working on **Efficient Pretraining and Fine-tuning of Multimodal Large Language Models** and **Unified Models (Any-to-Any)**.
+Currently I am working on **Efficient Pretraining and Fine-tuning of Multimodal Large Language Models** and **Unify Models (Any-to-Any)**.

 *If you are interested in partnering on research projects, offering internship opportunities or exchange programs, I would be thrilled to connect with you.* 😄